Laying the foundation for your baby to sleep on their own will greatly improve the quality of their sleep and yours.

 After the newborn period, many of your go-to soothing techniques, as nice as they are (or aren’t), can actually work directly against your baby building independent sleep skills.
 As your baby’s sleep needs change, so must change the way you respond to them.
 This is your challenge, should you choose to accept it.
 Shift away from instinctive and constant rescuing after the fourth trimester.
 Teach your baby they are safe and secure in their own crib, play yard or bassinet.

-Your baby will get more restful and restorative sleep when they are put down in a consistent and safe sleeping space.
 Block out light and sound disruptions from the room they sleep in to support them to sleep for longer.
 Maintain predictable pre and post sleep routines to make your desired sleeping arrangement second nature for everyone in your family.

 Set Your Mind on Success